 Exactly what are trichomes?
-If you’ve ever had the opportunity to take an up-close look at a cannabis plant, you’ve probably noticed the small, crystalline, hair-like structures that cover its leaves and flowers.
+If you’ve ever taken an up-close look at a cannabis plant, you’ve probably seen the small, crystalline, hair-like structures that cover its leaves and flowers.
 They’re known as trichomes, and they play an extremely important role in the chemistry of cannabis.

-If you’re one of the countless members of our community who enjoy taking CBD on a regular basis, you’ve got trichomes to thank for it.
+If you’re someone who enjoys taking CBD on a regular basis, you’ve got trichomes to thank for it.
 Through the natural process of biosynthesis, the first cannabinoid to form within trichomes is CBGA (cannabigerolic acid), which is the precursor to all other cannabinoids.

-We’ll take a detailed look at trichomes for a better understanding of the role they play when it comes to cannabis.
+Let’s take a detailed look at trichomes so we can better understand the role they play when it comes to cannabis.

 What are Trichomes?

 Trichomes aren’t just found in cannabis.
 The word “trichome” stems from the Greek word tricoma which means “hair.”
 The official definition of trichomes is “fine outgrowths or appendages on plants, algae, lichen and certain protists.”